xueqooy/XKit/README.md

 - **`ValueValidation.swift`**: Utilities for validating values such as strings, numbers, or other data types.
 - **`Weak.swift`**: A utility to create weak references to objects, preventing retain cycles.

-## Note

-This repository does not provide any installation methods like CocoaPods or Swift Package Manager.
-You are free to copy the codebase and make any custom modifications as per your requirements.

 ## License

 XKit is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.